nahokitade/Anagram-Solver/README.md

-README for HW1 of STEP Google Tokyo, Japan

 The Anagram Solver includes the main function to demonstrate the functionality of the first assignment, plus a few extra functionalities.